Akashpandey0/BL_2115000098/readme.md

 ### 30th January

 - **What was taught**: OOPS concept was breifly described about the class and object relation.
-- **What i Learned**: Three problems for creating class and object were provided.
+- **What I learned**: Three problems for creating class and object were provided.

 [Topic]